From 11am to 3pm

 • Supporting children to have a solid foundation to achieve their Early Learning Goals at the end of their Reception year.

 V - Valuing every child and parent carer

 S - Safe, Supportive and Stimulating

 Fiveways is a charity run playcentre surrounded by a green oasis.
-We offer breakfast club, preschool, afterschool care and some sessions during the holidays [unfortunately we are not able to offer this service for the summer of 2020].
+We offer breakfast club, preschool, afterschool care and some sessions during the holidays.

 Fiveways Playcentre, like everyone else in the county, has a responsibility to respond to and change procedures if necessary, following the latest guidance given by the Government.
 We have a duty of care to our children, families, our staff team, and any visitors to our grounds.
 We need to ensure we have systems in place to keep everyone as safe as practicable bearing in mind that we are a Playcentre.
 It is crucial that everyone feels safe and the children are able to relax and play.